Grilled Chicken Fajitas

 FAQ

-- How do I stop the chicken from sticking to the grill?
+- How do I keep the grilled chicken from drying out?

-- Can I make this without a grill?
+- Can I cook these fajitas without an outdoor grill?

 Serving Suggestions